careerbuilder/DataScienceAPIDocumentation/JobRecommendationService.md

 # Summary

 Given a job title and, other params such as location filter and compensation filter then the Job Recommendation Service provides recommendations of relevant and similar jobs.
-This service will trigger a jobsearch v3 based on the given parameters.
+This service will trigger a jobsearch v1 based on the given parameters.
 ----------------------------
 # Request structure
 The service supports `GET` and `POST` requests to: https://api.careerbuilder.com/consumer/recommendations/wants.

+Version 2.0 is available and provide same response than platform endpoint Request is the same model

 OAUTH credentials are **required** and Documentation for CareerBuilder authentication is provided [here](https://apimanagement.cbplatform.link/#/oauth/faq) by the Platform Software team.